-At the SMA Law Group, we will get to work defending you as soon as we take your case.
+At SMT Legal, we will get to work defending you as soon as we take your case.
 We know the importance of completing our own investigation into the incident so we can work towards setting the record clear on your behalf.

 What Does An Assault Charge Mean?